databrary/presentations/jlsc-15/jlsc.md

         * Raw data
     + Cross-referencing among datasets, published papers/studies
     + Expose as much metadata as possible
+    + Restricted access helps with data privacy/security concerns, but may slow adoption (see below).
 - Novel approach
     - We have taken a new approach to supporting research data, as evidenced by the organization of our own leadership, the charge from our funding agencies.
     - Our repository is designed in the context of researchers, not as an isolated project initiated by either the library or the central IT dept